Day One / Publish

 All entries can be edited and modified after they’ve been published.
 Feel free to fix typos, change location and date, and make other modifications to your entries.

 By default, Published entries are hidden from search engines and visible only to you and people with whom you share Publish URLs.
-If you want to share your entry with more people, you can enable social services like Facebook, Twitter, and Foursquare.
+If you want to share your entry with more people, you can do so with social services like Facebook, Twitter, Tumblr, Foursquare, and others.

 Tags are included with published entries and are shown below the text as supplemental metadata.